 You totally prepared us for the exam and the suggestion of study groups was a plus.
 I did not think I needed to be a part of a study group in the beginning, but it really paid off.
 I highly recommend it.

 Ms. Harris thank you again for sharing your knowledge and experience with us.
 And for always being there when we had questions.
-Looking forward to attending my CE classes with you.
 You are a ‘Great Teacher’.

 Watch a video learn the steps to becoming a title insurance producer independent contractor aka notary signing agent profession.
 It will answer your questions: "What training do I need?", "What equipment should I purchase?", "How do I become a notary?", "Do I need training as a notary?", "What are the Secretary of State's requirements?", "What are the Maryland Insurance Administration requirements?", "How much money can I make?", and more.
 Click here to register for the informational video session.